cloud66-oss/starter/README.md

 $ starter
 ```

-This will analyze the project in the current folder and generates the two files: `Dockerfile` and `service.yml` in the same folder.
+This will analyze the project in the current folder and generate the two files: `Dockerfile` and `service.yml` in the same folder, prompting for information when required.

 ```
 Cloud 66 Starter ~ (c) 2015 Cloud 66